Dynamic Range Majority Data Structures

-Lai et al.~\cite{Lai2008} also studied the problem, calling it the \emph{heavy-hitters} problem.
+\paragraph{Approximate Versions of the Problem:} Researchers have also examined an approximate version of the range $\alpha$-majority problem, in which the solution must contain all the $\alpha$-majorities in a query range, but can also contain some false positives.
+Lai~\etal~\cite{Lai2008} studied the dynamic problem, using the term \emph{heavy-colours} instead of $\alpha$-majorities.
 They presented a dynamic data structure based on sketching, which provides an approximate solution with probabilistic guarantees for constant values of $\alpha$.
-For one-dimension their data structure uses $O(hn)$ space and supports queries and updates in $O(h\log n)$ time, where the parameter $h = O(\frac{\lg m}{\varepsilon}\lg (\frac{\lg m}{\alpha \delta}))$ depends on the threshold $\alpha$, the approximation factor $\varepsilon$, the total number of colours $m$, and the probability of failure $\delta$.
-They also note that the space can be reduced to $O(n)$, at the cost of increasing the query time to $O(h\lg n + h^2)$.
+For one dimension their data structure uses $O(hn)$ space and supports queries and updates in $O(h\lg n)$ time, where the parameter $h = O(\frac{\lg |\ColourSet|}{\varepsilon}\lg (\frac{\lg |\ColourSet|}{\alpha \delta}))$ depends on the threshold $\alpha$, the approximation factor $\varepsilon$, the total number of colours $|\ColourSet|$, and the probability of failure $\delta$.
+They also noted that the space can be reduced to $O(n)$, at the cost of increasing the query time to $O(h\lg n + h^2)$.
 Thus, for constant values of $\varepsilon$, $\delta$, and $\alpha$, their data structure uses $O(n)$ space and has $O((\lg n\lg \lg n)^2)$ query and update time in the worst case when $\lg m = \Omega(\lg n)$.

-Finally, a cell-probe lower bound of Husfeldt and Rauhe \cite{Husfeldt2003} implies that $t_q = \Omega(\lg n /(\lg (t_u b \lg n)))$, for any dynamic range $\alpha$-majority data structure with query time $t_q$ and update time $t_u$, when $\alpha$ is a constant and our machine has cell size $b$.
-For more details, see Appendix~\ref{app:lb}.

-\paragraph{Other Related Work:} Several other results exist for finding $\alpha$-majorities in the streaming model~\cite{Boyer1991,Demaine2009,Karp2003,Misra1982}.
-De Berg and Haverkort~\cite{DeBerg2003} studied the problem of reporting $\tau$-\emph{significant} colours.
-For this problem, the goal is to output all colours $c$ such that at least a $\tau$-fraction of \emph{all} of the points with colour $c$ lie in the query rectangle.